Sign ups for BRC are now open! Latest News: Nature April 2021.

 What skills are students expected to develop during the summer?

 Population health science concepts, data collection from publicly available data sets, data analysis training with R, writing, presentation and communication skills.

 Will faculty at other sites play a role?

-We expect to have a point person at each site, and are working on including others.
+For each site that participates in BRC, we will identify a key point person at each site.
 We recognize that faculty at other sites would like to maintain and enhance their relationships with students, especially newly selected trainees.
 Therefore, we are working on the means to include others.

 Who are key contacts if I have any questions?

 The Director of the BRC is Dr. Kala Mehta of the University of California at San Francisco's (UCSF) Department of Epidemiology and Biostatistics.
 Dr. Mehta is the Student Training Core (STC) Lead for the SF BUILD Program.